Athyrium angustum

-Athyrium angustum, the northern lady fern, is a fern native to northeastern North America.
+Athyrium angustum, the northern lady fern or subarctic lady fern, is a fern native to northeastern North America.
 It was long included in the superspecies Athyrium filix-femina, but is now largely recognized as a distinct species.

 Athyrium angustum has a more southern counterpart — Athyrium asplenioides, the southern lady fern — that is very similar.
 The latter has a broader frond, especially at the base.